drewcrawford/objr/README.md

 * Statically declare selectors and classes, string literals, enums, etc. so they don't have to be looked up at runtime
 	* "Groups" that help manage (unmangled) static symbols across crates and compilation units
 * Leverage the Rust typesystem to elide `retain`/`release`/`autorelease` calls in many cases.
-This
-* Participate in runtime autorelease eliding which reduces memory overhead when calling system code means that for programs that are mostly Rust, codegeneration may be significantly better even than real ObjC programs.
+* Participate in runtime autorelease eliding which reduces memory overhead when calling system code This means that for programs that are mostly Rust, codegeneration may be significantly better even than real ObjC programs.
 * Pointer packing for `Option<NSObject>`
-* Smart pointer system, with support for StrongCell, AutoreleasedCell and UnwrappedCell (a pointer comparable to Swift's IUO)
+* Smart pointer system, with support for `StrongCell`, `AutoreleasedCell` and `UnwrappedCell` (a pointer comparable to Swift's IUO)
 * Subclassing directly from Rust
 * (limited) support for mutability and exclusive references in imported types